 But what are the benefits of starting so young?
 Is it necessary to begin at such an early age, as all children learn to read eventually anyway?
 There definitely are benefits of starting to teach your baby to read early, if the lessons are done in an engaging, fun and unpressured way.
 Here are some of the benefits:

 The infant years are the time of greatest learning capacity.
-Languages are absorbed in a phenomenal rate, but this learning curve decreases at around 5 or 6 years of age.
-It makes sense to tap into this precious time and enhance baby’s brain development.
+Languages are absorbed at a phenomenal rate, but this learning curve decreases at around 5 or 6 years of age.
+It makes sense to tap into this precious time and enhance the baby’s brain development.